Yemen government says no peace talks with Houthis yet

 Residents also reported air strikes on Saleh’s residence outside Sanaa and in the central province of Ibb.
 Most of Yemen's army remains loyal to Saleh, the former autocrat forced to step down by protests in 2011.

-Major General Mohammed Ali al-Maqdeshi, the newly-appointed army chief of staff, paid a surprise visit across the Saudi border into Yemen on Tuesday to help organise loyalist units.
+Major General Mohammed Ali al-Maqdeshi, the newly-appointed army chief of staff, paid a surprise visit across the Saudi border into Yemen on Tuesday to help organize loyalist units.

 "General Maqdeshi will embark on setting up the nucleus of the new Yemeni army staring with the military units loyal to the legitimate government," a military source told Reuters.